bmth-arg-wiki/bmth-arg-wiki.github.io/README.md

 6. View the project on `http://127.0.0.1:4000`.
 If strange things start happening, terminate the program and re-run the jekyll command. -

+## Credit

+This wiki is maintained by a team of dedicated tinfoilers on Discord.